TheChunkierBean/r3ach/README.md

     - base animation `first_person throw_equipment`
   - third-person animations for the models of various weapons
 - user interface
-  - custom icon for Battle Rifle from Halo: Reach Evolved
+  - new icon for Battle Rifle from Halo: Reach Evolved
-  - custom meters for the Concussion Rifle, DMR, Needle Rifle, and Needler
+  - new meters for the Concussion Rifle, DMR, Needle Rifle, and Needler
-  - minor adjustments for weapon icons taken from Halo: Reach
+  - minor adjustments for icons from Halo: Reach to fit the HUD in Halo 3
 - miscellaneous
   - adjustments and modifications to various models and textures
   - script for reorganizing sound extracted using Reclaimer